 Although there were similar processions around the Greek world the times vary depending on local traditions.
 In Athens it takes place during the day around 2pm on Mount Hymettus starting at the Byzantine Monastery of Kaisariani.
 In Corfu it happens on Saturday morning it’s believed the tradition there dates back to Venetian times.
 After the procession they all gather in the town centre to see huge pots thrown off balconies in celebration.

-At midnight is the highlight of the Orthodox celebration.
+Midnight Easter Saturday is the highlight of the Orthodox celebration.
 By then everything will have been made and prepared ready for the resurrection of Christ.

 After a delicious dinner in the village taverna with friends we headed up to the village church for the evening celebrations.
 The light arrived and the bells sounded to announce the ceremony.